tellyalogicalguy/RNAseq_pipeline/README.md

 These bash shell scripts were written to work on *Compute Canada* HPC servers with the **SLURM** scheduler.
 They were also designed to keep the scripts in the `HOME`/`PROJECT` space and the large input and output files in the `SCRATCH` space for not running into storage limitaions and for faster read/write operations.
-This is done by mirroring the folder structure in both the `HOME` and `SCRATCH` spaces, with only symlinks pointing to the large files being stored in the `HOME` space.
+This is done by mirroring the directory structure in both the `HOME` and `SCRATCH` spaces, with only symlinks pointing to the large files being stored in the `HOME` space.

 This pipeline will take single-end or paired-end FASTQ files and:
 1. Filter with `fastp`